rulala/fac-ws_ai_multi-agent/README.md

 # Building Multi-Agent Workflows with LangGraph Workshop

-Learn to build sophisticated multi-agent systems by mastering six architectural patterns, progressing from simple linear workflows to production-ready systems.
+Learn to build sophisticated multi-agent systems by mastering five architectural patterns plus production-ready implementation techniques.

 ## Workshop Philosophy

-This workshop teaches LangGraph through architectural patterns, not code syntax - use AI for this (although note warning below about LangGraph).
+This workshop teaches LangGraph through architectural patterns, not code syntax.
 You'll understand **when** and **why** to choose different approaches, progressing from simple workflows to sophisticated multi-agent systems.

 > [!CAUTION]
 > LangGraph is a relatively recent library that is continuously updated with new syntax, not all LLMs have caught on to this so always cross-check with documentation when unsure.
-Ask AI to check latest documentation before generating any code too.
+Ask AI to check latest documentation before generating any code.

 ## Prerequisites